Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 You file for unemployment with your state, and each state’s timeline for approval and payment varies.
 Typically, though, it takes one to three weeks from submitting your claim to receive your first payment.
 That’s why you want to file ASAP.
 It shouldn’t take more than an hour.

-Not sure whether you qualify?
-You should still apply.
+If you’re unsure whether you qualify, you should still apply.
 Many states made sweeping changes to their unemployment programs after COVID-19, significantly expanding the eligibility pool.
 So, it’s worth a shot.

 Each state has slightly different requirements for applying for unemployment.
 Still, in most cases, you’ll need your social security number, bank account information for direct deposit, most recent employer’s name and contact information, and the dates you were employed there.